rundeck/rundeck/docs/en/developer/05-logging-plugins.md

 2. The `next` closure is called repeatedly, until the result `event` entry is null, or `complete` is true.
 The `offset` value is reported to the client.
 3. The `close` closure is called with the context map.

-## LogFileStorage
+## ExecutionFileStorage

-The `LogFileStorage` system is asked to store and retrieve entire log files for a specific execution.
+The `ExecutionFileStorage` system is asked to store and retrieve entire log files and state files for a specific execution.

 The Java interface for these plugins is:

-    com.dtolabs.rundeck.plugins.logging.LogFileStoragePlugin
+    com.dtolabs.rundeck.plugins.logging.ExecutionFileStoragePlugin

-Log file storage allows Rundeck to store the log files elsewhere, in case local file storage is not suitable for long-term retention.
+Exection file storage allows Rundeck to store the files elsewhere, in case local file storage is not suitable for long-term retention.

-When a LogFileStorage plugin is enabled, and the **Local File Log** streaming writer/reader is enabled, Rundeck will add this additional behavior:
+The ExecutionFileStorage service is used by two aspects of the Rundeck server currently.

+1. Execution Log file - a data file containing all of the output for an execution
+2. Execution state files - a data file containing all of the workflow step and node state information for an execution

 ### Storage behavior

+If an ExecutionFileStoragePlugin is installed and configured to be enabled, Rundeck will use it in this way after an Execution completes:

-After an execution completes, and the **Local File Log** finishes writing, Rundeck will place a *Storage Request* in an asynchronous queue for that Execution.
+Rundeck will place two *Storage Requests* in an asynchronous queue for that Execution to store the Log file and the State file.

-When triggered, the *Storage Request* will use the configured LogFileStorage plugin and invoke `store`:
+When triggered, the *Storage Request* will use the configured ExecutionFileStorage plugin and invoke `store`:

 * If it is unsuccessful, Rundeck may re-queue the request to retry it after a delay (configurable)

 ### Retrieval behavior

-When a client requests a log stream to read via the **Local File Log**, Rundeck determines if the file is available locally.
-If it is not available, it will start a *Retrieval Request* asynchronously, and tell the client that the file is in a "pending" state.
+When a client requests a log stream to read via the **Local File Log**, or requests to read the **Execution Workflow State**, Rundeck determines if the file(s) are available locally.
+If they are not available, it will start a *Retrieval Request* asynchronously for each missing file, and tell the client that the file is in a "pending" state.

-The *Retrieval Request* will use the configured LogFileStorage plugin, and invoke `retrieve`.
+The *Retrieval Request* will use the configured ExecutionFileStorage plugin, and invoke `retrieve`.

-If successful, the client requests to read the **Local File Log** should find the file available locally.
+If successful, the client requests to read the **Local File Log** or **Execution Workflow State** should find the file available locally.
 If unsuccessful, the result may be cached for a period of time to report to the client.
 After that time, a new *Retrieval Request* may be started if requested by a client.
 After a certain number of attempts fail, further attempts will be disabled and return the cached status.
 The retry delay and number of attempts can be configured.

-### Log File Availability
+### Execution File Availability

-Your plugin will be asked if the log file is 'available', and should report back one of:
+Your plugin will be asked if a file of a specific type is 'available', and should report back one of:

-* `true` - the plugin can retrieve the file
+* `true` - the plugin can retrieve the file of the specified type
-* `false` - the plugin cannot retrieve the file
+* `false` - the plugin cannot retrieve the file of the specified type

 Only if `true` is reported will a *Retrieval Request* be created.

 If there is an error discovering availability, your plugin should throw an Exception with the error message to report.

-### Java LogFileStorage
+### Java ExecutionFileStorage

-Create a Java class that implements the [LogFileStoragePlugin](https://github.com/dtolabs/rundeck/tree/core/src/main/java/com/dtolabs/rundeck/plugins/logging/LogFileStoragePlugin.java) interface:
+Create a Java class that implements the [ExecutionFileStoragePlugin](https://github.com/dtolabs/rundeck/tree/core/src/main/java/com/dtolabs/rundeck/plugins/logging/ExecutionFileStoragePlugin.java) interface:

     /**
-     * Plugin interface for Log file storage
+     * Plugin to implement {@link com.dtolabs.rundeck.core.logging.ExecutionFileStorage}
      */
-    public interface LogFileStoragePlugin extends LogFileStorage {
+    public interface ExecutionFileStoragePlugin extends ExecutionFileStorage {
         /**
-         * Initializes the plugin with contextual data
+         * Initializes the plugin with contextual data *
          * @param context
          */
         public void initialize(Map<String, ? extends Object> context);

         /**
-         * Returns true if the file is available, false otherwise
+         * Returns true if the file for the context and the given filetype is available, false otherwise *
+         * @param filetype file type or extension of the file to check *
+         * @return true if a file with the given filetype is available for the context *
-         * @return
+         * @throws com.dtolabs.rundeck.core.logging.ExecutionFileStorageException
-         * @throws LogFileStorageException if there is an error determining the availability */ public boolean isAvailable() throws LogFileStorageException;
+         *          if there is an error determining the availability */ public boolean isAvailable(String filetype) throws ExecutionFileStorageException;
     }

-This extends the the [LogFileStorage](https://github.com/dtolabs/rundeck/tree/core/src/main/java/com/dtolabs/rundeck/core/logging/LogFileStorage.java) interface:
+This extends the the [ExecutionFileStorage](https://github.com/dtolabs/rundeck/tree/core/src/main/java/com/dtolabs/rundeck/core/logging/ExecutionFileStorage.java) interface:

     /**
-     * Handles log file storage and retrieval
+     * Handles storage and retrieval of typed files for an execution, the filetype is specified in the {@link #store(String,
+     * java.io.InputStream, long, java.util.Date)} and {@link #retrieve(String, java.io.OutputStream)} methods, and more
+     * than one filetype may be stored or retrieved for the same execution.
      */
-    public interface LogFileStorage {
+    public interface ExecutionFileStorage {
         /**
-         * Stores a log file read from the given stream *
+         * Stores a file of the given file type, read from the given stream *
+         * @param filetype     filetype or extension of the file to store
          * @param stream       the input stream
          * @param length       the file length
          * @param lastModified the file modification time *
          * @return true if successful
          *
-         * @throws IOException
+         * @throws java.io.IOException
          */
-        boolean store(InputStream stream, long length, Date lastModified) throws IOException, LogFileStorageException;
+        boolean store(String filetype, InputStream stream, long length, Date lastModified) throws IOException, ExecutionFileStorageException;

         /**
-         * Writes a log file to the given stream
+         * Write a file of the given file type to the given stream *
-         *
+         * @param filetype key to identify stored file
          * @param stream   the output stream
          *
          * @return true if successful
          *
          * @throws IOException
          */
-        boolean retrieve(OutputStream stream) throws IOException, LogFileStorageException;
+        boolean retrieve(String filetype, OutputStream stream) throws IOException, ExecutionFileStorageException;
     }

 The plugin is used in these two conditions:

-* A log file needs to be stored via the plugin
+* A log or state file needs to be stored via the plugin
-* A log file needs to be retrieved via the plugin
+* A log or state file needs to be retrieved via the plugin

 1. When the plugin is instantiated, any configuration properties defined that have values to be resolved are set on the plugin instance
-2. The `initialize` method is called with a map of [contextual data](#execution-context-data) about the execution
+2. The `initialize` method is called with a map of [contextual data](#execution-context-data) about the execution.

 When `retrieval` is needed:

-1. The `isAvailable` method is called to determine if the plugin can retrieve the file
+1. The `isAvailable` method is called to determine if the plugin can retrieve the file, and the filetype is specified
-2. If the method returns true, then `retrieve` method is called.
+2. If the method returns true, then `retrieve` method is called with the same filetype.

 When `storage` is needed:

-1. The `store` method is called.
+1. The `store` method is called with the filetype to store.

-### Groovy LogFileStorage
+### Groovy ExecutionFileStorage

-Create a groovy script that calls the `rundeckPlugin` method and passes the `LogFileStoragePlugin` as the type of plugin:
+Create a groovy script that calls the `rundeckPlugin` method and passes the `ExecutionFileStoragePlugin` as the type of plugin:

-    import com.dtolabs.rundeck.plugins.logging.LogFileStoragePlugin
+    import com.dtolabs.rundeck.plugins.logging.ExecutionFileStoragePlugin
-    rundeckPlugin(LogFileStoragePlugin){
+    rundeckPlugin(ExecutionFileStoragePlugin){
         //plugin definition
     }